Search has changed. Instead of typing keyword-based queries, we now search the way we talk.

 After you've setup a topic cluster, an overview of its performance will display on the content strategy dashboard, like this:

 Each topic cluster is reported independently and contains information about sessions, new contacts generated, customers generated, and inbound links.
 Each of these metrics look at all of the aggregate content within the cluster and reports on the aggregate number.

 For Marketing Hub Professional and Enterprise customers, if you want a deeper look at the success of your topic clusters compared to one another or just the individual content within a cluster, click into the desired cluster and look for "topic cluster performance" in the upper-right.
 This will bring you to a report where you can see deeper metrics about each piece of content within the cluster (as shown below) or zoom out and see the performance of an overall cluster compared to another.

 When you are done setting up a topic cluster, it should look relatively similar to the below example.
 Ideally, there are at least 8 subtopics with confirmed links between all of them.
 Because your pillar page is ungated, it will naturally help attract backlinks, as long as it's helpful, well-designed, and informative.

-The Content Strategy tool and approach has already begun to transform the content creation process for customers like Townsend Security and partners like IDS Agency.
+The content strategy tool and approach has already begun to transform the content creation process for customers like Townsend Security and partners like IDS Agency.
 Want to try it out for yourself?
-Jump in to Content Strategy.
+Jump into your content strategy tool and get started!